-- Verification of member eligibility and benefit coverage; - Verification that practitioners are credentialed and verification that providers are contracted; - Data entry of MNR Form information into IHIS; - Coordination of evaluations with clinical quality evaluators and data entry of clinical decisions into the database as necessary; - Coordination of communication of decision responses to practitioners and members; and - Collection of member documentation for clinical quality evaluators as necessary to evaluate member history and previous treatment.
+- Verification of member eligibility and benefit coverage; - Verification that practitioners are credentialed and verification that providers are contracted; - Data entry of MNR Form, CISS, or medical records information into IHIS; - Coordination of evaluations with clinical quality evaluators and data entry of clinical decisions into the database as necessary; - Coordination of communication of decision responses to practitioners and members; and - Collection of member documentation for clinical quality evaluators as necessary to evaluate member history and previous treatment.

 MNA staff receive training about data collection requirements and ensure data are entered in a timely manner.
-When MNA staff identify contractual, practitioner education, practitioner non-compliance, or administrative issues, the issues are communicated to the appropriate department for management.
 The MNA staff also receive training regarding external regulatory, accreditation, and client requirements affecting their position responsibilities.

-The Vice President, Clinical Services, the Vice President, Rehab Services and a Medical Director oversee the operational process via the MNA management staff of and, in collaboration with the Clinical Services team, oversee the interface between MNA staff and the Clinical Services department.
+The Vice President, Clinical Services, the Vice President, Rehab Services and a Medical Director oversee the operational process via the MNA management staff of and, in collaboration with the Clinical Services team, oversees the interface between MNA staff and the Clinical Services department.

-Credentialed Practitioners
+Non-Credentialed Practitioners

 Initial treatment/services may be available to members on a direct access basis, where allowed by state law and/or scope of practice regulations.
 However, health plan delegation agreements, benefit design, state mandates, and regulatory requirements may necessitate a referral.
 Members may change practitioners at any time.

-If the member requires more treatment/services than are available within the applicable tier level, an MNR Form must be submitted for verification of medical necessity of those additional treatment/services by a clinical quality evaluator.
-These requirements are detailed in the Operations Manual as part of the services agreement and client summaries.
+If the member requires more treatment/services than are available within the applicable client specific treatment waiver, an additional request for services must be submitted for verification of medical necessity of those additional treatment/services by a clinical quality evaluator.

-Practitioners submit information that is necessary to evaluate and verify the medical necessity of submitted treatment/services to MNA within submission time frames.
-Required information is limited to only that necessary to identify the member and practitioner and to conduct the clinical review.
-This includes:
+Non-credentialed practitioners submit information that is necessary to evaluate and verify the medical necessity of submitted treatment/services to MNA.
+Required information is